 Your Frenchies environment is full of possible allergens and irritants.
-Food, spores, debris, fleas, and several other allergens that may contribute to hives.
+Food, spores, debris, fleas, and several other allergens may contribute to hives.
 Highly acute allergic reactions, such as insect bites, can also trigger hives.

 Treatment for Hives

-Hives frequently resolve through their own in a couple of hours.
+Hives frequently resolve by their own in a couple of hours.
 In severe or chronic cases, however, where the source of the allergic reaction can not be removed immediately or the swelling causes extreme discomfort to your Frenchie, then medications may be required.

 Your vet can recommend a corticosteroid or an antihistamine to help manage their hives.

 We Recommend the Following Products for Itchiness and Dandruff from Chewy.